grotius-cnc/debian_distro_live_build_post_tweaking/create-kali-rt.md

         mksquashfs squashfs-root/ filesystem.squashfs -comp xz

+Move the rebranded/live/squashfs-root dir outside the iso environment beforen we pack the new iso.

 Create new iso in top level dir /rebranded/ :

         xorriso -as mkisofs -V 'Debian-Kali-5.10.0-5-rt-amd64' \